MoyaLiu/Mars_Userstory/README.md

          ProfileDescription for the fuctionalities of profile page description.

          ProfileDetails for the functionalities of profile page right pad( Languages, Skills, Education, Certification ).

+SpecflowTest/Steps: The features steps.

+SpecflowPages/Helpers: The helper of WebDriver and WebElement.

+SpecflowPages/Pages: The pages implementions.